catmaid/CATMAID/API_CHANGELOG.md

 - `POST /{project_id}/skeletons/import`:
   The new 'name' parameter can be used to set the name of a new neuron.

+- `POST /{project_id}/annotations/query-target`:
+  A boolean 'name_not' parameter is now accepted to get results not matching the name passed in with the regular 'name' parameter.
+Also, an integer list parameter named 'not_annotated_with' is now supported.
+Like the 'annotated_with' list, it contains annotation IDs.
+Results will not have the annotations passed in with the `not_annotated_with` list.

 ### Deprecations

 None.